 It may be the hub of campus, but it's also a great place to get schoolwork done.
 There's plenty of seating in the lower atrium, while the second floor serves as a popular place for students to read, write and meet with class groups.

-In addition to individual rooms, each of the four residence halls has main lounges available for studying.
-These include Hynes Square in Julie Hall, St. Ann Hall's lounge, the Recreation Room in St. Joseph Hall and Loretto Hall's lounge.
+In addition to individual rooms, each of the other three residence halls has lounges available for studying.
+These include St. Ann Hall's lounge, the Recreation Room in St. Joseph Hall and Loretto Hall's lounge.